berkeleyGamedev/DecalWebsite/_staffers/sabrina.md

 ---
 name: Sabrina Kuang
 role: Instructor
+pronouns: she/her
 email:
 website:
 photo: sabrina_kuang.jpg
 ---
 Heyo!
-I'm a 4th year (🤮) EECS major.
-Chances are I'm covered in cat hair...
+I'm a senior EECS major and an unfortunate mac gamer.
+(Please send your condolences.)
+Hit me up with game recs, cool art, or to see pics of my cat, Bella!